Electric-Coin-Company/zashi-android/docs/Architecture.md

 The logical components of the app are implemented as a number of Gradle modules.

  * app — Compiles all of the modules together into the final application.
 This module contains minimal actual code.
 Note that the Java package structure for this module is under `cash.z.ecc.app` while the Android package name is `cash.z.ecc`.
+ * build-info-lib — Collects information from the build environment (e.g. Git SHA, Git commit count) and compiles them into the application.
+Can also be used for injection of API keys or other secrets.
  * ui-lib — User interface that the user interacts with.
 This contains 99% of the UI code, along with localizations, icons, and other assets.
  * preference
      * preference-api-lib — Multiplatform interfaces for key-value storage of preferences